 Users of video conferencing applications running in Linux VDA sessions can now use their webcams with HDX webcam video compression.
 The feature is enabled by default.
-We recommend you always
+We recommend you always use HDX webcam video compression if possible.

 HDX webcam video compression is also called Optimized webcam mode.
 This type of webcam video compression sends the H.264 video directly to the video conferencing application running in the virtual session.
 HDX webcam video compression uses the multimedia framework technology that is part of the client operating system to intercept video from capture devices, transcode, and compress it.
 Manufacturers of capture devices supply the drivers that plug into the OS kernel streaming architecture.